The Consumer Price Index (CPI) increased by 1.2% in the September 2023 quarter, higher than market expectations or official forecasts.

-The Producer Price Index (PPI) – a measure of industrial output prices – sat at 3.8% in the September quarter.
+The Producer Price Index (PPI) – a measure of industrial prices – is easing trend in trend terms and slowed from 3.9% to 3.7% in the December quarter.

 Data information